ShiranZH/AMM/README.md

 ### KafkaToken

-I implemented a simple token called KafkaToken after `IERC20`.
+I implemented a simple token called KafkaToken after `IERC20` interface.
 It has basic function of `mint`, `approve`, `transfer` and `transferFrom`.

 With `mint` function, everyone who participates in this token can mint any amount they want.
 By calling `balanceOf` function, users can know how much token they own.
 By calling `totalSupply` function, users can have an overview of the total token supply.

 With `approve` function, users can add any smart contracts they want to interact with into the allowance list.
+By calling `allowance` function, users can know what contracts they have approved.

 With `transfer` and `transferFrom`, token holders can transfer to any address and withdraw their token from all the contracts that they have approved.